weavluca857/STS/README.md

 ### Project Infrastructure

+#### Learning portion
 This project is divided into two pieces: the first is the learning element and the second is the game element.
 All of the learning elements are in the Class_Plans folder.
 The learning tool takes up the rest of the files.

+#### Example portion

-pong.py is the main program of the learning tool.
+pong.py is the main program of the learning tool. pong.py gets output wrapper classes from Drivers/, specifically GetInput.py which contains all of the output wrapper classes.

 ## Overview of Computing topics

 ### Computer Engineering